The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Aerosols and nanoparticles

 \subsection{High precision mass measurements for aerosols and nanoparticles}

 Mass spectrometry (MS) provides high sensitivity coupled with a fast response time to probe chemically complex particles \cite{March10, March17a, March95c}.
-Off-line MS techniques require sample collection on filters, but can provide detailed molecular speciation.
-In particular, off-line MS techniques using tandem MS experiments and high resolution mass analyzers provide improved insight into secondary organic aerosol formation and heterogeneous reaction pathways \cite{Prat11}.
-Mass spectrometry techniques are used to perform real‐time measurements and thus acquire information about the aerosol properties.
-The Aerosol Mass Spectrometer (AMS) uses aerodynamic lens inlet technology together with thermal vaporization and electron‐impact (EI) MS to measure the real‐time non‐refractory (NR) chemical speciation and mass loading as a function of the size of fine aerosol particles (with aerodynamic diameters ranging between $\sim 50$ and 1,000 nm).
-The original AMS is based on a quadrupole mass spectrometer (QMS) with EI ionization.
-A review of aerosol mass spectrometry is given in Ref. \cite{Nash06}.
+Off-line MS techniques require sample collection on filters but can provide detailed molecular speciation.
+In particular, off-line MS techniques using tandem MS experiments and high resolution mass analyzers provide improved insight into SOA formation and heterogeneous reaction pathways \cite{Pratt12a, Pratt12b}.
+MS techniques are used to perform real‐time measurements and thus acquire information about aerosol properties.
+The Aerosol Mass Spectrometer (AMS) uses aerodynamic lens inlet technology together with thermal vaporization and electron‐impact (EI) MS, to measure real‐time non‐refractory (NR) chemical speciation and mass loading as a function of the size of fine aerosol particles (with aerodynamic diameters ranging between $\sim 50 \ \textrm{and} \ 1,000$ nm).
+The original AMS is based on a QMS with EI ionization.
+A review of aerosol mass spectrometry is performed in Ref. \cite{Nash06}.
 More recent versions employ ToF mass spectrometers and produce full mass spectral data for single particles \cite{Cana07}.
 AMS are used to perform {\em in situ} measurements on gas vehicle emission and aerosol phase composition \cite{Chiri11}.

 A nanoaerosol mass spectrometer (NAMS) employed for real-time characterization of individual airborne NPs is described in Ref. \cite{Wang06}.
 The NAMS includes an aerodynamic inlet, a quadrupole ion guide, a quadrupole ion trap, and a ToF mass analyzer.
-Charged particles in the aerosol are drawn through the aerodynamic inlet, focused through the ion guide, and then captured in the ion trap.
-Trapped particles are irradiated with a high-energy laser pulse to reach the “complete ionization limit” where each particle is thought to be completely disintegrated into atomic ions.
-Within this limit, the relative signal intensities of the atomic ions give the atomic composition.
-The method is first demonstrated with sucrose particles produced with an electrospray generator.
-A method to deconvolute overlapping multiply charged ions (e.g. C3+ and O4+) is presented in \cite{Wang06}.
+Charged particles in the aerosol are drawn through the aerodynamic inlet, then focused through the ion guide and finally captured in the ion trap.
+Trapped particles are irradiated with a high-energy laser pulse to reach the “complete ionization limit”, where each particle is considered to be completely disintegrated into atomic ions.
+Within this limit the relative signal intensities of atomic ions supply the atomic composition.
+The method is firstly demonstrated with sucrose particles produced with an electrospray generator.
+A method to deconvolute overlapping multiply charged ions (e.g., C$^{3+}$ and O$^{4+}$) is outlined.